philipmjohnson/flutter_riverpod_freezed/README.md

 This is a fork of <https://github.com/red-star25/riverpod_example>.
 He wrote a blog post to explain the code at: <https://dhruvnakum.xyz/flutter-riverpod-effortlessly-managing-api-calls-in-your-app>

-This code demonstrates the use of Riverpod for state management and freezed to generate the data model classes.
+This code demonstrates the use of Riverpod for state management, Freezed to generate the data model classes, and Dio to access an external service.

-In this fork, I mainly edit the README to provide better documentation for the code.
+In this fork, I have eliminated some superfluous dependencies (for internationalization and screen utilities) to more clearly focus on just Riverpod and Freezed.

 ## Screenshots